Bandwidth/bandwidth.github.io/tutorial.md

           <li><strong>Open index.js file</strong> in your text editor:<br>
           <p class="tutorial-code">stt</p>
           </li>
           <li><strong>Create a new client using Bandwidth interface.</strong> Paste the following code under your dependencies.
-See step 8 if you need to retrieve your token, client, and secret again.<br>
+See GET READY -> MAKE A BANDWIDTH ACCOUNT -> step 2 if you need to retrieve your token, client, and secret again.<br>
 <pre><code class="lang-js">var client = new Bandwidth({
   userId    : "u-",  // note, this is not the same as the username you used to login to the portal apiToken  : "t-",